Skip to main content

 Joomla console commands are profiled automatically.
 When the application is running in CLI mode, the plugin creates a CLI lifecycle instead of an HTTP one.

-Each command gets a span named console.{command} (e.g., console.cache.clean).
-The command name is extracted from argv, falling back to the application name if no positional argument is found.
+Each command uses the stable span name artisan.
+The command name is recorded in the action attribute and cli.command, and is extracted from argv, falling back to the application name if no positional argument is found.

 CLI profiling uses the console include/exclude filter context.